port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/examples/mapping_extra_resources.md

 The AWS Integration is relying on AWS's Cloud Control API.
 That means:

-- Does the type of resource I want to ingest listed [here](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/supported-resources.html)?
+1. Does the type of resource I want to ingest listed [here](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/supported-resources.html)?
-- If Yes, It's supported!
+   - **If so**:, Great!
+It's supported.
-  - If not, please contact us, or [add the support to the integration yourself](https://github.com/port-labs/ocean/tree/main/integrations/aws)
+   - **If not**, Please contact us or contribute by [adding support](https://ocean.getport.io/develop-an-integration/) to [the integration](https://github.com/port-labs/ocean/tree/main/integrations/aws) yourself.

 ## Mapping the resource to Port

 After you've found the resource in the [AWS CloudControlAPI Docs](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/supported-resources.html), you can map it to Port by following these steps:

-### Compute Resources Blueprint Example
+### Compute resources blueprint example

 Create a Port blueprint definition for the resource.
 The blueprint definition is based on the resource API specified per asset type.
 A few examples of blueprints for compute resources are provided below: